How To Use Count Tool In Photoshop | Graphicxtras

 The Photoshop count tool can be found in the toolbar.
-The exact location may vary as the tool can be re-position via the customization of the toolbar and it may also be found in the extras sections down at the the bottom of the toolbar.
+The exact location may vary as you can be re-position via the customization and it may also be found in the extras sections.
 It doesn't come with any options that can be displayed when you double click the icon.

-The count tool can be used by simply clicking the current image in different locations.
+It can be used by simply clicking the current image in different locations.
 It is a great way to add references to an image.
 Select the tool.
-Click the Photoshop document to add a marker / label at a particular position.
+Click the art board to add a marker / label at a particular position.
 The item will be part of a group and will have the current set color as well as the current marker size and label size.
 This is useful for observations, medical purposes etc

-3. Adding a count and moving and deleting the entries
+Adding them and moving and deleting the entries

-Select the count tool and click in the document and you will see a 1 added.
-Click somewhere else with the tool and you will see a number two and then click again to generate a number three and so on.
+Select it and click in the document and you will see a 1 added.
+Click somewhere else with it and you will see a number two and then click again to generate a number three and so on.
 Hold down the alt / option key down and hover over the 1 You will see 1- etc and click and then the number one is deleted.

-OK, once you have your count in the Photoshop document, what can you do with it ?
-Well, you can delete it by holding down the alt / option and a little minus sign will appear when you hover over the count and you can then click it to remove it.
+OK, once you have your markers on your art board, what else can you do with them ?
+Well, you can delete it by holding down the alt / option and a little minus sign will appear when you hover over the entry and you can then click it to remove it.
 You can also clear them all in a second by clicking the clear button.
-Once you delete or clear the count, all the other counts will shuffle down one.
+Once you delete or clear them, all the others will shuffle down one.

-You can move the count, it is not cast in stone.
-Select the count tool.
-Hover over a count and click the count and move the item.
-Have to say it is not the easiest operation as you have to avoid getting the plus to appear and then move the marker / label.
+You can move them, they are not cast in stone.
+With the it selected, hover over the indicator and select and move the item.
+Have to say, it is not the easiest operation as you have to avoid getting the plus to appear and then move the marker / label.

 You can can also hold down the shift key to hold it in vertical and horizontal.
-Personally, I wish there were a little more such as perhaps a grid feature or alignment and distribution features (especially useful if you want to create a basic PowerPoint list (though I would assume it may be better just use to the type tool for that and create points and align and distribute those layers).
+Personally, I wish there were a little more such as perhaps a grid feature or alignment and distribution features.

 You could, of course, simply display a set of guide lines via the view menu and new guide layout and add the markers and labels to the intersections of the lines of the guides